Dental Services - Family & Cosmetic Dentist North York, ON

 The purpose of this treatment is to remove infection and save teeth which would otherwise be extracted.
 Crowns are recommended for root canal treated teeth to save them from fracture.

 Crowns are dental restorations that protect damaged, cracked or broken teeth, and teeth that have had root canal treatment.
 Dental crowns, often referred to as caps, cover the entire visible part of the tooth that lies above the gum line.
 These are made of several materials, including porcelain, metal or new synthetics such as zirconia.

 The purpose of these crowns is to preserve and save teeth from irreversible fractures and consequent loss.

-Bridges are false teeth that are designed to ‘bridge’ the gap created by one or more missing teeth.
+Dental bridges are false teeth that are designed to ‘bridge’ the gap created by one or more missing teeth.
 The most common bridge is a fixed bridge supported by crowns on adjacent natural teeth.
 Bridges can also be supported by implants.

 Dental implants are metal posts positioned into the jawbone beneath your gums to act as an anchor for replacement teeth.
 Dental implants replicate the entire tooth, including the crown and the root.
 Bone loss is kept to a minimum and healthy adjacent teeth are preserved.

 A tooth extraction is the removal of a tooth from its socket in the bone.
 Common reasons for extracting a permanent tooth are a broken tooth, severely decayed tooth, for orthodontic (straightening) treatment, and impacted wisdom teeth.

 We will try to save as many teeth as possible by restoring them with a filling, crown or other dental treatment, leaving extraction as the last option.